 After this date, the regulations changed, and most frustratingly, names of licensees were no longer published in the papers.
 We can know, however, how the work was done by James, at least in the beginning:

 Shortly after his arrival he commenced business as a pitsawyer — a laborious occupation, but of a most lucrative nature in days previous to the application of steam machinery.
 After about nearly twenty years he established himself in town as timber merchant and general dealer, and in those days was amongst the largest employers of labor in the colony.The Daily News (Perth, WA : 1882 – 1950) Saturday 23 June 1888 p 3

 From 1850, two momentous events had transformed the colony; on the 25th October 1849, Dyson’s future second wife Jane Develing arrived in the Colony on the Mary.
-On 1 June 1850 (three weeks after the death of his first wife, Fanny) the ship Scindian landed the first large scale cohort of convicts to Western Australia.
+On 1 June 1850 the ship Scindian landed the first large scale cohort of convicts to Western Australia.
 These prisoners were initially occupied building their own gaol in Fremantle, but Dyson would eventually employ one of these men: Thomas Hart was a burglar, but his professed trade was as a mason.
 In what capacity Dyson employed him I have not yet uncovered.

 From later ships, a convict would usually be granted probation very soon after he arrived in the form of a ticket-of-leave.
 They were by no means free, but they were no more a slave labour force than any other employee in the colony at the time.